pashford/zfswiki/wiki/Custom-Packages.md

 The first thing to be aware of is that the build system is capable of generating several different types of packages.
 Which type of package you choose depends on what's supported on your platform and exactly what your needs are.

 * **DKMS** packages contain only the source code and scripts for rebuilding the kernel modules.
 When the DKMS package is installed kernel modules will be built for all available kernels.
-Additionally, when the kernel is upgraded new kernels modules will be automatically built for that kernel.
+Additionally, when the kernel is upgraded new kernel modules will be automatically built for that kernel.
 This is particularly convenient for desktop systems which receive frequent kernel updates.
 The downside is that because the DKMS packages build the kernel modules from source a full development environment is required which may not be appropriate for large deployments.

 * **kmods** packages are binary kernel modules which are compiled against a specific version of the kernel.
-This means that if you update the kernel you must recompile and install a new kmod package.
-If you don't frequently update your kernel or if your managing a large number of systems then kmod packages are a good choice.
+This means that if you update the kernel you must compile and install a new kmod package.
+If you don't frequently update your kernel, or if you're managing a large number of systems, then kmod packages are a good choice.

-* **kABI-tracking kmod** packages are similar to standard binary kmods and may be used with Enterprise Linux distributions like RHEL / CentOS.
-These distributions provide a stable kABI which allows the same binary modules to be used with new versions of the distribution provided kernel.
+* **kABI-tracking kmod** Packages are similar to standard binary kmods and may be used with Enterprise Linux distributions like Red Hat and CentOS.
+These distributions provide a stable kABI (Kernel Application Binary Interface) which allows the same binary modules to be used with new versions of the distribution provided kernel.

 By default the build system will generate user packages and both DKMS and kmod style kernel packages if possible.
 The user packages can be used with either set of kernel packages and do not need to be rebuilt when the kernel is updated.
 You can also streamline the build process by building only the DKMS or kmod packages as shown below.

 Be aware that when building directly from a git repository you must first run the *autogen.sh* script to create the *configure* script.
 This will require installing the GNU autotools packages for your distribution.
-In addition you must install all the necessary development tools and headers for your distribution.
+To perform any of the builds, you must install all the necessary development tools and headers for your distribution.

 * [Red Hat, CentOS and Fedora](#red-hat-centos-and-fedora)
 * [Debian and Ubuntu](#debian-and-ubuntu)